What Is a Consultant Solicitor Structure?

 The umbrella route simplifies compliance for the firm but can be less tax-efficient for the consultant.
 The umbrella company must operate PAYE, meaning the consultant pays employee and employer NI on the full amount.
 There is limited scope for dividend extraction or expense claims.

-Many experienced consultant solicitors set up their own limited company.
+Many experienced consultant solicitors set up their own limited company, often called a personal service company or PSC.
 The company enters into a contract with the law firm to provide the solicitor's services.
 The company invoices the firm, receives the fee share, and the solicitor draws income as a combination of salary and dividends.

 IR35 and the Consultant Solicitor